MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2025-03-28-entra-id-claims-xray-ng-saml-powershell-graph-api.md

 ## Testing the&nbsp;Sign-In

-We are&nbsp;finally ready to&nbsp;log into the&nbsp;Claims X-Ray application and&nbsp;test the&nbsp;SAML claim issuance.
+We are&nbsp;finally ready to&nbsp;log into the&nbsp;Claims X-Ray NG application and&nbsp;test the&nbsp;SAML claim issuance.
 This&nbsp;can&nbsp;be&nbsp;done by&nbsp;visiting the&nbsp;[My Apps portal](https://myapps.microsoft.com):

 ![My Apps Portal Screenshot](/assets/images/claims-xray-myapps.png)

-Or we can&nbsp;simply run this&nbsp;PowerShell command, which&nbsp;will automatically open the&nbsp;Claims X-Ray application in&nbsp;the&nbsp;default browser:
+Or we can&nbsp;simply run this&nbsp;PowerShell command, which&nbsp;will automatically open the&nbsp;Claims X-Ray NG application in&nbsp;the&nbsp;default browser:

 ```powershell
 Start-Process ('https://myapps.microsoft.com/signin/{0}?tenantId={1}' -f $servicePrincipal.AppId,$servicePrincipal.AppOwnerOrganizationId)